Use Fans — At night use fans to draw in cooler night air. Close the windows during the day to keep the cooler air in.

 Consider Using PhotoCells For Outdoor Lighting — Photocells are sensors that detect light.
-Thus, outdoor lights are turned on when it is dark out, saving money during the day.
+Outdoor lights turn on only when it is dark out, saving money during the day.

 Use Compact Fluorescent Light Bulbs (CFLs) or Light Emitting Diods (LEDs) — Which can give the same amount and quality of light as incandescent bulbs.
 CFLs use 75% less energy (saving up to $100/year per home) and last up to 10 times longer than standard incandescent bulbs.
 LED bulbs consume one-sixth the energy of incandescents and last up to 25 times longer.

-Look for the ENERGY STAR® label — When looking for lighting fixtures, these fixtures meet federal energy-efficiency and quality guidelines, without a sacrifice in performance.
+Look for the ENERGY STAR® label — ENERGY STAR lighting fixtures meet federal energy-efficiency and quality guidelines,.
 These lights also operate at cooler temperatures.

 Use Motion Detectors Outdoors — Lights turn only when someone is walking near the house.
 This will save energy while providing security.

-Close Off Parts of Your House Not In Use — Should you have a guest room or an office that are infreqnetly used, shut doors to save money on heating and cooling costs.
+Close Off Parts of Your House Not In Use — Should you have a guest room or an office that are infrequently used, shut doors to save money on heating and cooling costs.

-Borrow an Electricity Monitor — Kill-A-Watt electricity monitors are available from your local library to determine which appliances in your home are contributing to phantom load.
+Borrow an Electricity Monitor — Kill-A-Watt electricity monitors are available to borrow from your local library.
+Use an electricity monitor to determine which appliances in your home are contributing to phantom load.

-Install Energy-Saving Shower Heads — Select a model with a flow rate of less than 2.5 gallons per minute.
+Install Energy-Saving Shower Heads — Select a shower head model with a flow rate of less than 2.5 gallons per minute.

-Repair All Leaky Faucets — One drop per second can waste up to 1,661 gallons of water over the course of a year.
+Repair All Leaky Faucets — One drop per second with a dripping faucet can waste up to 1,661 gallons of water over the course of a year.

-Try a Smart Power Strip — They won’t avoid the phantom load of the TV or computer, but they’ll automatically stop the phantom load to the accessories (DVR, DVD, VCR, printer, display, speaker, etc).
+Try a Smart Power Strip — These power strips won’t avoid the phantom load of the TV or computer, but they’ll automatically stop the phantom load to the accessories (DVR, DVD, VCR, printer, display, speaker, etc).